edknopf1/Spring-Boot-Inventory-App/README.md

 ### **_Commit 10/8/2025 5:00 PM: edited BootStrapData.java to add 5 parts (lines 44-125) and 5 products(lines 132-146) to sample inventory.
 Used an if statement for each parts and products to not create duplicates._**

+### **_Commit 10/15/2025 3:54 PM: Had to fix code from previous commit as inventory values were duplicating, cleaned up code as well to make it more organized_**

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.